 Limited financial aid is available

-We welcome campers ages 9 to 18 (rising 4th graders and above).
+We welcome rising 4th graders through rising 12th graders.
 Bunks and workshops will be organized by grade.

 A Typical Camp Day